Why join the Sanfilippo program

 Our work with Sanfilippo research

-Sanfilippo Syndrome, also known as mucopolysaccharidosis (MPS) type III, is a severe lysosomal storage condition that occurs when patients cannot break down long chains of sugar molecules known as heparan sulfate.
-This causes devastating damage to the central nervous system over time.
-There are four subtypes of Sanfilippo Syndrome (types A, B, C, and D), depending on which enzyme is deficient in the patient.
-While most children with Sanfilippo are born with no signs of the condition, early in childhood they begin to have severe behavioral issues and developmental delay and regression.
-Many children also have additional symptoms such as sleeplessness, seizures, hearing loss, and gastrointestinal issues.
-Over time, children with Sanfilippo Syndrome experience severe cognitive decline and become bedridden and unable to communicate.
+Sanfilippo Syndrome, also known as mucopolysaccharidosis (MPS) type III, is a severe lysosomal storage condition that occurs when patients cannot break down long chains of sugar molecules (glycosaminoglycans) known as heparan sulfate.
+This causes devastating damage to the central nervous system.
+There are four subtypes of Sanfilippo Syndrome (types A, B, C, and D).
+Early in childhood, patients with Sanfilippo Syndrome experience severe behavioral issues and developmental delay and regression.
+Sanfilippo Syndrome can also cause sleeplessness, seizures, hearing loss, and gastrointestinal issues.
+Over time, patients severely decline and become bedridden and unable to communicate.
 Unfortunately, many Sanfilippo patients do not survive past their teenage years.
 There is currently no cure for Sanfilippo Syndrome.